Baby vision: development by months, features

-In anticipation of the desired meeting with a newborn son or daughter, each parent tries to imagine how he will look into the eyes of the baby with love and tenderness and enjoy the return look.
-But it was not there: contrary to all expectations, the baby spends most of the time with his eyes closed, squinting like a kitten, as if the sunlight gives him discomfort.
+In anticipation of the long-awaited meeting with a newborn son or daughter, every parent tries to imagine how they will lovingly and tenderly gaze into the baby’s eyes and enjoy their responsive gaze.
+But it doesn’t always work out that way: contrary to expectations, the baby spends most of the time with their eyes closed, squinting like a kitten, as if the sunlight causes discomfort.

 Baby vision

-Sometimes the baby directs his gaze towards the light source, not paying much attention to those around him.
-This is due to the immaturity of the organs of vision at this age.
+Sometimes the infant looks towards the source of light without paying much attention to their surroundings.
+This is due to the immaturity of the visual organs at this age.

-Like any direction in development, the formation of the visual abilities of the baby largely depends on the tactics that his parents choose.
-Here are the key rules that should be followed from the first days of a child’s life:
+Like any aspect of development, the formation of a baby’s visual abilities largely depends on the tactics chosen by their parents.
+Here are the key rules to follow from the first days of the child’s life:

 Baby’s first glance

-In the first days after birth, the child’s vision is characterized by the manifestation of unconditioned reflexes: the reaction of the pupils to light and the aspiration of the gaze to the light source.
-The baby begins to react to bright light even before birth – at the 28th week of the mother’s pregnancy.
-But, although light sensitivity is already present in the first days of life, so far it is not sufficiently developed and only by 6 months by 2/3 corresponds to the “adult” level.
+In the first days after birth, a baby’s vision is characterized by the manifestation of unconditional reflexes: the reaction of the pupils to light and the direction of the gaze toward the source of light.
+The baby begins to react to bright light even before birth, at 28 weeks of pregnancy.
+However, although light sensitivity is already present in the first days of life, it is not yet sufficiently developed and only reaches 2/3 of the “adult” level by 6 months.

 Central vision

-The formation of central vision, which is responsible for recognizing the shape of objects, begins at 2 or 3 months.
-The degree of formation of this visual function is the visual acuity, which is normally equal to one, that is, 100%.
-The child reaches this indicator by the age of 6 or 7, and sometimes even by 10 – 11.
+The development of central vision, responsible for recognizing the shape of objects, begins at 2 or 3 months.
+The degree of formation of this visual function is visual acuity, which is normal at a level of one, or 100%.
+A child reaches this level at 6 or 7 years old, sometimes even 10-11.

-Interestingly, a newborn baby best perceives objects located at a distance of 20-25 cm from the eyes – the very distance that separates him from his mother’s face during breastfeeding.
-At the same time, toys in the crib and stroller are recommended to be placed a little further – about 40 cm from the child’s eyes.
-The image will be more blurry, but in this way the baby will avoid the development of strabismus.
+Interestingly, a newborn baby perceives objects best at a distance of 20-25 cm from the eyes, the same distance that separates them from the mother’s face during breastfeeding.
+At the same time, it is recommended to place toys in the crib and stroller a little further away, about 40 cm from the baby’s eyes.
+The image will be more blurred, but in this way the baby will avoid developing strabismus.

 Color perception

-The formation of a child’s color perception occurs by the age of 6, but continues to improve even in adulthood.
-Thus, the more attention you pay to the activities and developmental games of the baby with color, the wider and more diverse will be his perception of the world around him.
+A child’s color perception is fully developed by the age of 6, but it continues to improve even in adulthood.
+Therefore, the more attention you pay to activities and developmental games involving color, the wider and more diverse the child’s perception of the surrounding world will be.

 Binocular vision

-Have you noticed how the eyes of a newborn baby look each in their own direction, not wanting to act together?
-The reason for this behavior is the immaturity of binocular vision, which is formed later than other functions.
-Its essence lies in the ability to focus both eyes on an object.
-Thanks to binocular vision, we can feel and evaluate the volume and depth of surrounding objects.
+Have you noticed how a newborn’s eyes look in different directions, unwilling to act together?
+This behavior is due to the immaturity of binocular vision, which develops later than other functions.
+Its essence lies in the ability to focus both eyes on a single object.
+Thanks to binocular vision, we can sense and evaluate the volume and depth of surrounding objects.

 Development of vision in stages (from 1 to 8 months)

-In the first year of a baby’s life, every month brings new surprises, and the formation of the organs of vision is no exception.
-Parents can only have time to adapt to the growing needs of their little one, giving the green light to his desire to get to know the world around him.
+During the first year of a baby’s life, every month brings new surprises, and the development of their visual organs is no exception.
+Parents only have to keep up with their little one’s growing needs, giving them the green light to explore the world around them.

 First month

-However, by the end of the first month, progress becomes noticeable: the baby can stare intently at the face of an adult leaning over him and follow the smooth movement of a bright object at a distance of 25 cm.
+By the end of the first month, progress becomes noticeable.
+The baby can stare intently at an adult’s face, leaning over them, and follow a bright object’s smooth movement at a distance of 25 cm.

-For the development of visual functions at this age, the following exercise is perfect:
+To develop visual functions at this age, the following exercise is ideal:

 Rocking the toy

-Place a colorful toy at a distance of 60 – 70 cm and, when the baby pays attention to it, swing it evenly with an approximate amplitude of 6 cm.
+Place a colorful toy at a distance of 60-70 cm and gently rock it with an approximate amplitude of 6 cm when the baby pays attention to it.

 Second month

-During this period, the central and binocular vision of the baby is actively formed.
-He more confidently focuses his eyes on bright toys for several seconds and with pleasure examines the face of a loved one approaching him.
+During this period, the baby’s central and binocular vision is actively forming.
+They can focus their gaze more confidently on bright toys for several seconds and enjoy looking at the face of a familiar person who approaches them.

 Rocking the toy – 2

-Exercise with a moving toy remains relevant in the second month of life.
-The baby has become a little older, and now you can complicate the task somewhat by moving the object more randomly, bringing it closer to a distance of 20-30 cm and removing it again.
-A great way to get the attention of a small student is to engage the auditory receptors.
-Accompany the game with him with affectionate speech, interesting soft sounds and singing.
-Toys that make a quiet noise are also welcome.
+The exercise with a moving toy remains relevant in the second month of life.
+The baby has grown a bit, and the task can now be slightly more complicated by moving the object more chaotically, bringing it closer at a distance of 20-30 cm and then moving it away again.
+A great way to attract the little student’s attention is to engage their auditory receptors.
+Use gentle speech, interesting soft sounds, and singing while playing with them.
+Toys that make quiet noises are also welcome.

 Third month

-The possibilities of crumbs at this stage of development increase significantly.
-He can already hold a light rattle in his hand for a short time and examines it with interest.
-Familiar toys, as well as the appearance of loved ones, cause him genuine joy, accompanied by a wide smile.
+The abilities of the little one significantly increase at this stage of development.
+They can already hold a lightweight rattle in their hand for a short period and examine it with interest.
+Familiar toys, as well as the appearance of loved ones, bring genuine joy to the baby, accompanied by a wide smile.

 Fourth month

-Now the baby can closely follow a moving object and partially remember the trajectory of its movement.
-Having lost the toy with his eyes, he peers at the point where he saw it for the last time.
+The baby can now closely follow a moving object and partially remember the trajectory of its movement.
+If they lose sight of a toy, they stare at the spot where they last saw it.

-Depth perception skills (binocular vision) continue to develop rapidly, and staring games may become a new favorite pastime.
-Try to catch the baby’s eyes with your eyes and slowly tilt your head to the right and then to the left.
-Without looking up, he will do the same, not wanting to lose sight of his beloved face.
+Depth perception skills (binocular vision) continue to develop rapidly, and a new favorite activity may be playing peek-a-boo.
+Try catching the baby’s gaze and slowly tilting your head to the right and then to the left.
+They will do the same without looking away, not wanting to lose sight of your face.

-During this period, interest in bright colors also increases.
-If earlier preference was given to black and white, now the little one is attracted by juicy, rich shades.
+During this period, the baby’s interest in bright colors also increases.
+If they previously preferred black and white, now they are attracted to juicy, rich shades.

 Fifth month

-Another discovery at this age: the baby notices his own and his mother’s reflection in the mirror and examines them with rapture.
+Another discovery at this age is that the baby notices their reflection and their mother’s reflection in the mirror and looks at them with fascination.

 Sixth month

-By this age, the baby is able to distinguish the fine details of the object – the retina is already sufficiently formed for this.
-He can look from one object to another, located further, and then return to the first again without losing sight of it.
+By this age, a baby is capable of distinguishing fine details of an object – the retina of the eye is already developed enough for this.
+They can shift their gaze from one object to another, located further away, and then return to the first one without losing sight of it.
 The baby reacts to the approach of an object by blinking, which indicates progress in the formation of binocular vision.

-Now the child manages to choose his favorite from several toys with a glance and focus on an object that is close to his face at a distance of 7-8 cm.
+At this point, the baby can visually select their favorite toy from among several and focus on an object held close to their face at a distance of 7-8 cm.

 Seventh month

-The main feature of this period is the manifestation of the ability to notice the smallest furnishings and details of surrounding objects.
-The baby can spend several minutes in a row trying to pick up with his fingers a tiny thread stuck to his clothes, or a small flower depicted on his mother’s dress.
+The main feature of this period is the ability to notice the smallest details of the environment and surrounding objects.
+The baby can spend several minutes in a row trying to pick up a tiny thread stuck to clothing or a small flower depicted on their mother’s dress.

-It’s time to start playing with loose materials and beads that develop fine motor skills and visual acuity at the same time.
+It’s time to start playing with loose materials and beads, which develop fine motor skills and visual acuity at the same time.

-Be vigilant and do not leave the child to play with small objects unattended to avoid swallowing or entering the respiratory tract and ear canals.
-Even pieces of food can sometimes be dangerous if they are in the wrong place.
+Be vigilant and don’t let the baby play with small objects unsupervised to avoid swallowing or inhaling them.
+Even small pieces of food can sometimes be dangerous if they end up in the wrong place.

 Eighth month

-By eight months, the baby masters the ability to perceive the object not only as a whole, but also in parts.
-He is already able to follow a moving object for quite a long time and begins to actively look for it when it disappears from the field of view.
+By eight months, the baby masters the ability to perceive an object not only as a whole but also in parts.
+They are already capable of following a moving object for quite a while and start actively looking for it when it disappears from sight.

-The kid carefully observes the facial expression of an adult and copies it.
-It was at this time that the ability to distinguish “own” people from “strangers” is especially clearly manifested.
+The baby attentively watches the expression on an adult’s face and copies it.
+It is during this time that the ability to distinguish “familiar” people from “strangers” is particularly vivid.

-Visual acuity continues to develop, and a wonderful activity during this period will be to look at colorful pictures and illustrations in children’s books and photographs with mom.
+Visual acuity continues to develop, and a great activity during this period would be looking at colorful pictures and illustrations in children’s books, as well as photographs, with the mother.

-The first examination of the child by an ophthalmologist falls on the period from birth to 3 months.
-Contacting a specialist at this time makes it possible to diagnose congenital pathologies early and increases the chances of successful treatment.
+The first eye exam for a child by an ophthalmologist is typically done from birth to 3 months of age.
+Seeking a specialist during this time allows for early detection of congenital abnormalities and increases the chances of successful treatment.

-If no deviations are found, the next visit to the ophthalmologist is planned closer to 6 months and then every six months.
+If no deviations are detected, the next visit to the ophthalmologist is planned closer to 6 months and then every six months thereafter.

-Many new parents tend to be overdramatic when it comes to their baby’s health.
-Being on the alert does not mean sounding the alarm at the slightest provocation.
-Systematic monitoring of the behavior of the crumbs will help to notice deviations in time and take action in time.
-And the following features in the development and well-being of the baby may be a cause for concern:
+Many young parents tend to dramatize excessively when it comes to their baby’s health.
+Being vigilant does not mean sounding the alarm at the slightest cause.
+Systematic observation of the baby’s behavior will help to notice deviations in time and take appropriate action.
+The following features in the baby’s development and well-being may be a cause for concern:

-• lack or slowing down of tracking a moving object;
+• absence or slowing of following a moving object;

-• discharge accumulated on the eyelids and in the corners of the eyes;
+• secretions that accumulate on the eyelids and corners of the eyes;

-• profuse lacrimation and signs of anxiety on the part of the child – rubbing the eyes with fists, capriciousness.
+• excessive tearing and signs of anxiety from the child – rubbing eyes with fists, being fussy.

-And even the presence of these signs should not be taken as a sentence: visual impairments are perfectly treatable.
-Just seek help from a doctor and do not create unnecessary panic – this will only make your baby nervous.
-Remember that only happy parents have happy children.
+Even the presence of these signs should not be perceived as a verdict: visual impairments can be treated successfully.
+Simply seek help from a doctor and do not create unnecessary panic – this will only irritate the baby.
+Remember, happy children come from happy parents.